geovandro/shorter-merkle-signatures/README.md

 # Shorter Merkle Signatures
 A C implementation of the post-quantum Merkle signature scheme (MSS) combined with the Winternitz one-time Signature (WOTS).

-This implementation is based on the recent technique to achieve shorter Merkle signatures [1] and the provably secure WOTS based on pseudorandom functions [2].
+This implementation is based on the recent technique that achieves shorter Merkle signatures [1] and also on the provably secure WOTS based on pseudorandom functions [2].

 Note: This library is intended for academic purposes.
 It is not completely ready for production.